-As a last step, you might want to rotate the view again while the outer surface is appearing.
+As a last step, you might want to rotate the view again as the outer surface appears.
 You can simply reuse the old camera rotation during a second time range:

-- Set the master time slider to the time where you started to make the outer surface visible, e.g., 00·14 - Select the Camera-Orbit module. - Click on the stopwatch icon of the port Time and select Time: value.
-This will insert a new keyframe to the timeline. - Move the master time slider to the time where you want the camera rotation to be finished e.g., 00:22. - Set the time value of the port Time to 0. - Click again in the stopwatch icon of the Time port and select Time: value.
+- 1. Set the master time slider to the time where you started to make the outer surface visible, for example: 00:14. - 2.
+Select the Camera-Orbit module. - 3.
+Click the stopwatch icon of the Time port and select Time: value.
+This will insert a new keyframe to the timeline. - 4.
+Move the master time slider to the time where you want the camera rotation to be finished, for example: 00:22. - 5.
+Set the time value of the Time port to 0. - 6.
+Click again the stopwatch icon of the Time port and select Time: value.